What is glaucoma or ‘kala motia’?

 Excessive and prolonged use of steroids either locally in the eye or systemically for other conditions can lead to steroid-induced glaucoma in vulnerable people.
 Patients with family history, myopia and diabetes etc. may be more at risk for developing this condition.
 Avoiding steroids for a long duration is essential.
 Treatment involves lowering the eye pressure and minimizing steroid use.

 Traumatic glaucoma occurs due to direct or indirect injury to the eye.
-It may occur immediately after surgery or even years later.
+It may occur immediately after trauma or even years later.
 Sometimes it may be difficult to treat with medication alone and may need surgery to control the elevated intraocular pressure.

 When you visit the eye doctor at Centre for Sight for these complaints the medical staff will take your history and record your vision and eye pressure.
 The doctor will then examine you and recommend tests if needed.
 Your eye pressure will be recorded by Applanation Tonometry and the optic disc (nerve of the eye) will be examined for any variation in size as compared to normal.
 A visual field test will be advised to evaluate the function of the optic nerve.
 An OCT may be advised to see the thickness of the optic nerve fibres.
 A corneal thickness measurement will be done.
 A gonioscopy will be performed to look at the angle.
 A colour picture of the optic nerve may be needed to document the size of the optic nerve.
 Depending on the condition of your eyes, the doctor may advise some or all of these tests for a detailed evaluation.